oracle-livelabs/database/video-on-demand-with-nosql-database/explore-run-queries/explore-run-queries.md

 Although a single table row satisfies the WHERE clause of this query, the result set of the query consists of 4 rows.
 The reason is that the query flattens the result array with four elements to produce 4 separate results as shown below.
 ![query7a-result](./images/query7a-result.png)

-**Grouping by a field in a top-level array**
+2. **Grouping by a field in a top-level array**

 **Example:**

  For each show, write a query that returns the number of users who have shown an interest in that show.
 Sort the results by the number of users in descending order.
+Copy and paste into SQL statement box and hit 'Execute.'

 ```
 <copy>